8 min read

 Share Abundance Insider on Facebook | Twitter | LinkedIn.

 What it is: A new Barcelona bus equipped with augmented reality windows now informs tourists of key attractions as they drive by.
 Leveraging recent 5G data and location service capabilities, Telefónica, MediaPro, and Barcelona’s metropolitan transport agency TMB teamed up to build this 5G Augmented Tourism pilot program.
-Rather than simply sightseeing with an audio tour guide, visitors can now identify their surroundings from information projected on the window’s translucent AR display.
+Rather than simply sightseeing with an audio tour guide, visitors can now identify their surroundings from information projected on the window’s translucent Augmented Reality display.
 Users can even interact with the window through touch sensors, enabling viewers or tour guides to signal specific landmarks and access more detailed information about them.
 The AR visual features consist of high-contrast white outlines (that highlight specific real-world objects) and colorful splashes with edge animations (drawing the eye to AR overlays).
 While the display has a sunglass effect that dims real world vibrance through the window, the team aims to decrease this effect and expand coverage of its AR feature to span all windows of retrofitted buses in the future.

-Google’s DeepMind just shared AI-generated predictions about the coronavirus that could help researchers stem the global outbreak.
+Google’s DeepMind just shared AI-generated predictions about the coronavirus that could help researchers stem the global outbreak

-What it is: DeepMind, an advanced AI unit under Google, has used its new deep learning system, AlphaFold, to generate and share predictions about the protein structures of the coronavirus.
+What it is: DeepMind, an advanced Artificial Intelligence unit under Google, has used its new deep learning system, AlphaFold, to generate and share predictions about the protein structures of the coronavirus.
 Typically, in cases where similar proteins’ structures have already been modeled, the system uses “template modeling”-based algorithms, which can draw from previous models to provide highly accurate predictions.
 Yet with AlphaFold’s newest iteration, by using a machine learning technique known as “free modeling,” the system can now predict protein structures (based on their amino acid sequence) even when no similar structures of protein are available.